denten-books/plain-text/main.md

 from the ship of Modernity."
 I hold instead that in the implicit perusal of the subjectively beautiful discourse literary scholars have abandoned vast and fecund textual vistas.
-In privileging the aesthetic, the study of Literature has tied its fate to that of an increasingly vanishing pastime—the leisurely reading of fiction.
+In privileging the aesthetic, the study of Literature has tied its fate to that of an increasingly vanishing pastime--the leisurely reading of poetry and fiction, of a specific kind, sold in a particular form, having this exact shape.
 Literary academic discourse of that sort often contains an implicit assertion about the primacy of that pastime over all others.
-It is difficult to imagine a similar state of affairs in other fields, a peculiar moralizing branch of physics, for example, interested in studying only the natural particles it considered especially pleasing, at the expense of all others.
+I find it difficult to imagine an analogy in a peculiar moralizing branch of physics, for example, interested in studying only the natural particles it considered especially pleasing, at the expense of all others.
+Although the sciences too often privilege research program in support of the current economic regime.
+The humanities are not at all exempt from that dynamic.

-I share the prejudice for aesthetic reading with my colleagues and would spend my free time reading Tolstoy and Shakespeare rather than poring over arcane printer manuals.
-Implicit in that prejudice is an idea—professed by Kant, Schiller, and more recently, Tzvetan Todorov and Elaine Scarry—a belief in the connection between beauty and justice, beauty and the good, beauty and the upright moral life.
+Sharing the prejudice for aesthetic reading with my colleagues, I would rather spend my free time reading Tolstoy and Shakespeare than poring over arcane printer and telegraph manuals.
+Implicit in that prejudice is an idea--professed by Kant, Schiller, and more recently, Tzvetan Todorov and Elaine Scarry--the belief in the connection between beauty and justice, beauty and the good, beauty and the upright moral life.
 I wish to avoid disturbing the foundations of that intellectual edifice, and only want to point out that, for some, beauty can also reside outside of artful discourse, and that others find beauty in the strangest of places, and that texts—their movement within and across cultures—present many problems not exhausted by the aesthetic or the moral realms.
-Reading fiction for pleasure may indeed be a vanishing pastime, but that is not to say that our society has gotten less literate.
+Reading fiction (of a kind) for pleasure (of a kind) may indeed be a vanishing pastime, but that is not to say that our society has gotten less literate.
 On the contrary, the 21st century has seen an explosion in the cultural transmission of textual information.
-Problems of information retrieval, storage, search, and analysis have motivated the growth of whole new disciplines—natural language processing, automatic translation, computational text analysis, human-computer interaction, data science, and many others.
-Unfortunately for a new generation of literary scholars, the development of literary studies during the same time has been marked by a rapid retreat from these fundamentally literary problems into the protected, even if increasingly diminishing, realm of the Literary.
+Problems of information retrieval, storage, search, and analysis have motivated the growth of whole new disciplines--natural language processing, automatic translation, computational text analysis, human-computer interaction, data science, and many others.
+Matters always central to the field remain vitally important to the functioning of modern society.
+Literature broadly conceived provides fertile grounds for collaboration between diverse disciplines interested in the changing dynamics of narrative, interpretation, language, form, prosody, composition, dialogue, discourse, story, genre, authorship, influence, and text.
+It is in this core conceptual cluster of operational terms that I want to locate a notion of poetics, poetics capable of addressing not only the machinations of poetry and prose, but also of code, document, inscription, file, record, note, manual, journal, script, and archive.
+I imagine my fellow travellers as voracious omnivores of text, not finicky epicures of literature.
+To protect literature, lovers of the word cannot retreat into the protected, if increasingly diminishing, realm of the Literary.

 ### 1.2.1 Code and Poetry